COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Michigan/README.md

 Download the original .xlsx files and place them into the "Original Data Files" folder.

+Make sure to have downloaded edfacts data from the drive and downloaded 2022 edfacts participation data for Michigan.

-There are 11 .do files.
+There are 12 .do files.

 Run them in the following order: